Lake Jennings Fishing: How to Catch Bass, Catfish & Trout

 How to Catch Trout

 To catch trout, use light tackle.
-Trout have excellent eyesight, so you need to use a light line.
-PowerBait, small jigs and Super Dupers are among the best best baits and lures to catch stocked trout.
+PowerBait, small jigs, and lures such as spinners and Super Dupers are among the best baits and lures for catching stocked trout.

-If the weather is cool, trout may be caught in fairly shallow water, especially in the mornings if it will warm up substantially in the daytime.
+If the weather is cool, trout may be caught in fairly shallow water or closer to the surface, especially in the mornings when the water temperature is near its lowest for the day.

-They are likely to move deeper as the sun rises higher in the sky.
-If you catch one, you are bound to catch another because they often congregate together and hold in similar areas.
+They typically move deeper as the sun rises higher in the sky.
+If you catch one, you are more likely to catch another because they often hold in similar areas.

-You may have to experiment with the best colors and baits to use for the day.
-Asking the ranger on duty will help you get an idea of what you should be using.
+You may have to experiment with the best colors and baits for the day.
+Asking the ranger on duty will help you get an idea of what to use.

 Would you like to know where to find the Best Rainbow Trout Fishing Lakes in California?